 - U.S. Federal Government Grants Portal

 - Substance Abuse and Mental Health Services Administration

-- Health Services for Vulnerable Populations - Robert Wood Johnson Foundation
+- Funding Opportunities - Robert Wood Johnson Foundation

 - Agency for Healthcare Research and Quality - Healthcare IT funding opportunities to create safer and more quality care in ambulatory settings and transitions of care.
 Grants include a Career Development and Dissertation Research Grant; Small Research Grant to Improve Healthcare Quality through Health IT; Exploratory and Developmental Grant to Improve Health Care Quality through Health IT; and Utilizing Health IT to Improve Health Care Quality Grant.

 - Verizon Foundation - The foundation has an interest in supporting health and technology projects.

 Many organizations give substantial discounts to nonprofits for hardware and software.
 It is worth exploring these options to see if you are eligible.